MigangalWork/nexusml/docs/user-quickstart-g.md

 }
 ```

-Under `upload_url/url` you will  find the URL to upload your file.
+Under the `upload_url/url` field, you will find the URL where you need to upload your file.
+Use this URL to POST the file for storage.

 ## 4. Train the Model